Is social media more harmful than beneficial for me? You may have asked yourself the same question many times before.

 You might constantly feel inadequate and unable to appreciate your achievements if you spend significant time on these platforms.
 That’s because they ignite social comparison, leading to feelings of inferiority.
 Your looks and success suddenly aren’t worth a thing if they don’t measure up to other people’s.

-Social media can cause you to become obsessed with getting engagement.
-That is because every time you get a like or a new follower, your brain gets a dopamine rush, which is exactly what happens when you win while gambling.
+Many aspects of social media can cause you to become obsessed with getting engagement.
+That is because every time you get a like or a new follower, your brain gets a dopamine rush.
+This is exactly what happens when you win while gambling.

 Social media platforms are designed to be addictive in this way to make sure you come back for more.
 After all, that’s how these huge companies make their billions.
 That’s why they try their best to make you crave one more response to your Instagram story or positive comment and get you to keep refreshing your feed.